relativitydev/relativity-trace-documentation/docs/trace_workspace.md

 Trace workspace restrictions
 ============================

-The following functionalities are restricted from being enabled in a Trace workspace:
+The following functionalities are restricted from use in a Trace workspace:

 * Non-Trace Ingestion
 * Invariant